 Note: As a best security practice, the device employs minimum firewall rules by default.
 This means by default the device allows all outbound traffic from it in the Output Filter Rules.
-(Traffic through the device is handled by the Port/Inbound Forwarding Rules.)
+(Traffic through the device is handled by the Port Forwarding Rules.)
 But all traffic to the device via WAN interfaces is blocked by default in the Input Filter Rules.
 Users may create their own specific and targeted input filter rules to allow certain traffic to the device based on their specific needs.
-For additional information, see:

-- Adding Port Forwarding Rules
+- Adding Prerouting Rules

-- Adding Input Filter Rules
+- Input Filter Rules

+- Forward Filter Rules

-- Adding Output Filter Rules
+- Output Filter Rules

+- Adding Postrouting Rules

-- Advanced Settings
+- Legacy Settings